LangTrans/Documentation/implementation.md

 {% tab title="replace " %}
 Regular expression to match and replace or delete any unwanted content in token.

-To replace add a list with first item as regular expression to unwanted content and second item is the content you wanted to replace with.
+To replace unwanted content, add a list with the first item as a regular expression and the second item as the content you want to replace with.

 To delete add a list with regular expression only
 {% endtab %}